 Post-stroke seizures not linked to specific form of reperfusion therapy

-Dr. Paddy Ssentongo, an epidemiology PhD student at Penn State College of Medicine, and Dr. Alain Lekoubou, assistant professor in the Department of Neurology, are part of a team of researchers examining patients’ incidence and risk of seizures after acute stroke reperfusion therapy.
+Dr. Paddy Ssentongo, an epidemiology PhD student at Penn State College of Medicine, and Dr. Alain Lekoubou Looti, assistant professor in the Department of Neurology, are part of a team of researchers examining patients’ incidence and risk of seizures after acute stroke reperfusion therapy.

 Reperfusion therapy is used to eliminate blood clots and restore blood flow following an acute ischemic stroke.
 Treatments can involve surgery — mechanical thrombectomy — similar to cardiac catheterization and/or administering intravenous drugs such as thrombolytics.